 We review our oil and natural gas properties for impairment whenever events and circumstances indicate a decline in the recoverability of their carrying value.
 We estimate the expected future cash flows of our oil and natural gas properties and compare such cash flows to the carrying amount of the proved oil and natural gas properties to determine if the amount is recoverable.
-If the carrying amount exceeds the estimated undiscounted future cash flows, we will adjust our proved oil and natural gas properties to estimate fair value.
-The factors used to estimate fair value include estimates of reserves, future oil and natural gas projected cash flows.
-The discount rate commensurate with the risk associated with realizing the projected cash flows.
+If the carrying amount exceeds the estimated undiscounted future cash flows, we will adjust our proved oil and natural gas properties to estimated fair value.
+The factors used to estimate fair value include estimates of reserves, future oil and natural gas prices adjusted for basis differentials, future production estimates, anticipated capital expenditures, and a discount rate commensurate with the risk associated with realizing the projected cash flows.
 The discount rate is a rate that management believes is representative of current market conditions and includes estimates for a risk premium and other operational risks.